 Music Annex A153

-As a chamber musician, Gallion has found much success with the Ninkasi Tuba Quartet, of which he is a founding member.
+As a chamber musician, Gallion has found much success with the Lautes Tuba Quartet, of which he is a founding member.
 Gallion and the quartet were winners of the 2011 Louisiana MTNA chamber music competition, and were runners up at the divisional level in Norman, Oklahoma.
 They were also invited guests at the 2011 Great Plains Regional Tuba Conference in Pittsburg, KS.
 He is also in the process of releasing his first CD to appear on the Mark Custom Recordings Label an album of tuba duets with Dr. Joseph Skillen of Louisiana State University.

 Additionally, Gallion is very interested in expanding the literature for the tuba and euphonium.
 As such, he reviews new works and recordings for the International Tuba and Euphonium Association (ITEA) Journal.
-He is also an active arranger with several of his arrangements having been performed at various International Tuba and Euphonium Conferences throughout the US.
-Dr. Gallion’s arrangements are published by Cimmaron Press.
+He is also an active arranger with several of his arrangements having been performed at various Regional and International Tuba and Euphonium Conferences throughout the US.
+Dr. Gallion's arrangements are published by Cimmaron Press.

 In August 2011, Gallion was appointed the Advertising Coordinator for the International Tuba and Euphonium Association.
 With this position, he is responsible for securing and maintaining advertising clients, for both the ITEA Journal, the newly launched ITEA website (www.iteaonline.org), and the program booklet for the International Tuba and Euphonium Conferences.